Audio Mastering FAQ

 2) Touching up demo recordings before release, or before pitching to labels.

-8) Removing pops, clicks, ‘plosives, sibilance, and other distracting items for a more polished and professional sound.
+6) Fixing digital clipping and removing clicks , pops, and ‘plosives for a more polished and professional sound.

 Noise reduction can be added onto any mastering project on a per-song basis.

 A noise reduction/repair project can also be standalone, independent of mastering.
-This works well for film audio, during the mixing process, or for audio restoration/digitization projects.
+This works well for film audio, during the mixing process, or for archival audio restoration/digitization projects.

-• Because every project has unique needs, I quote each project of this type individually.
+Because every project has unique needs, I quote each project of this type individually.

 The first step is to submit a booking form, then we’ll discuss the details, and go from there.